who saw a need for community-based alternatives to institutional care for people with psychiatric disabilities.

 ”I can now see how much Interim, NAMI (National Association for Mental Illness) and especially the consumers have done to educate the public, to reduce the stigma of mental illness, and to contribute to the process of recovery.
 I am proud to have been a part of Interim, an agency that has opened doors for so many consumers.COREY MILLERFORMER INTERIM COMMUNITY HOUSING PROGRAM DIRECTOR 1977 – 2001 (Passed Away, 2015)

-In 2007, we added a Dual Recovery Services day program designed to help those in recovery from both mental illness and substance abuse disorders and expanded our homeless services, outreach, and housing.
+In 2007, we added the Keep it Real (formerly Dual Recovery Services) day program designed to help those in recovery from both mental illness and substance abuse disorders and expanded our homeless services, outreach, and housing.

 In June 2010, we opened Sunflower Gardens, a 23-bed transitional and permanent housing project.
 It was the first affordable supportive housing project in California to earn Platinum certification (the top award) under the Leadership in Energy and Environmental Design program of the US Green Building Council.